Axia-Tech/AXIA-wiki/docs/maintain/maintain-axiasolar-parameters.md

 ### Precision

-DOT have 10 decimals of precision.
+SOLAR have 10 decimals of precision.
 In other words, 10 \*\* 10 (10_000_000_000 or ten billion)
-Plancks make up a DOT.
+Plancks make up a SOLAR.

-The denomination of DOT was changed from 12 decimals of precision at block #1*248_328 in an event known as \_Denomination Day*.
+The denomination of SOLAR was changed from 12 decimals of precision at block #1*248_328 in an event known as \_Denomination Day*.
 See [Redenomination](../general/redenomination.md) for details.